This Is How Thanksgiving Is Different Across the Country

-Texas and other states in the South maintain the turkey tradition, but add a twist by frying it.
-That’s right—fried turkey!
+Texas and other states in the South maintain the turkey tradition, but add a twist by deep frying it.
 Other Southern staples include bacon, collard greens, macaroni and cheese, a generous batch of cherished sweet tea, and, for dessert, sweet potato pie.
-Also, Southerners add bacon in just about any dish they can, including dressing (remember: not stuffing!).
-For our money, though, this is The One Way to Cook a Perfect Thanksgiving Turkey.
+Also, Southerners add bacon in just about any dish they can, including dressing (not stuffing!).

 Dana Point, California: Turkey Trot

 The West Coast is all about soaking up the sun on Thanksgiving.
 These states take advantage of the golden coast's perfect weather by incorporating physical activities, like running, into Thanksgiving festivities.
 California hosts turkey trots all around the state, but one of the country's largest Thanksgiving Day races is held in Dana Point, California.
 The event's slogan?
 "Run the race before you stuff your face."
 Proceeds benefit the Dana Point Veterans of Foreign Wars Post 9934 and other charities.
 What better way to give back?